-Google Desktop Review
+Google Desktop full review

 The first time we tried to install Google Desktop, it wouldn’t work.
 A few months down the line, the glitch is fixed and we can at last review Google’s first Mac-specific product.

 Google Desktop, which is available in a definitively different version for Windows, is a search tool for your local files.
 Mac OS Tiger already has Spotlight though, so why would you need a second tool?
 Google power is the answer.
 Google Desktop installs a database powered search engine on your machine, that indexes everything on first installation, then quietly updates in the background from that point on.
 And we mean, everything.

 On its first boot Desktop takes some time to index your machine.
 On our test it took two hours.
 Still, it does this unobtrusively, without any impact on your other apps.
 Once that’s done, a double click of the Command key launches Google Desktop’s search box.
 Using it couldn’t be easier.
 Enter search terms and Desktop returns a list, citing filename and location – much like Spotlight.